 Millennials are a huge and valuable consumer group, and it is clear that more small businesses need to start catering for, and marketing to them.
 If millennials make up your target audience, then ultimately they could be the difference between your business being a success or not.

-For more information and tips for small businesses visit Company Bug
+For more information and tips for small businesses visit Company Bug (external link)

 Find out more about our Hiscox small business insurance